-A: The airline(s) designated by Austria shall be entitled to operate scheduled air services in both directions on routes specified hereafter:
+A. The airline(s) designated by the Republic of Austria shall be entitled to operate scheduled air services in both directions on routes specified hereafter:

-Points of Origin Intermediate points Points of Destination Points beyond Points in Austria Any points Points in Sri Lanka Any points
+Points of Origin: Intermediate points: Points of Destination: Points beyond: Points in Austria Any points Points in Curaçao Any points

-B: The airline(s) designated by Sri Lanka shall be entitled to operate scheduled air services in both directions on routes specified hereafter:
+B. The airline(s) designated by Curação shall be entitled to operate scheduled air services in both directions on routes specified hereafter:

-Points of Origin Intermediate points Points of Destination Points beyond Points in Sri Lanka Any points Points in Austria Any points
+Points of Origin: Intermediate points: Points of Destination: Points beyond: Points in Curaçao Any points Points in Austria Any points